 Each EHR can fetch thousands of dollars on the black market, to be used for making fake IDs and committing medical fraud.
-If you’re not careful, you data can end up in the wrong hands, possibly leading to the destruction of the practice you’ve worked so hard to build.
+If you’re not careful, your data can end up in the wrong hands, possibly leading to the destruction of the practice you’ve worked so hard to build.

 In 2017 a heart monitor salesman had his laptop stolen, containing hundreds of patient medical records.
 When it comes to HIPAA violations concerning third-parties and unsecured portable devices, the government is very strict.
 Accidental or not, this HIPAA violation was costly.
-Eventually this case was settled for $2.5 million.
+Eventually, this case was settled for $2.5 million.

 In 2015 an employee at Iowa University’s Student Health Center was overheard talking to herself about a pregnancy test of a well-known athlete on campus.
-Not only is talking to yourself a little weird socially, in this case it was a big deal legally.
+Not only is talking to yourself a little weird socially, in this case, it was a big deal legally.
 While she claims she was only wishing the young couple happiness, other employees overheard her comments and recognized her HIPAA violation.
 She was reported and fired.
 Luckily the employee’s negligence didn’t cost the University some serious dough, but it did cost the employee her job.

-A clear understanding of HIPAA guidelines is important for your practice, because what might initially sound like a great idea can eventually land you in a world of hurt.
+A clear understanding of HIPAA guidelines is important for your practice because what might initially sound like a great idea can eventually land you in a world of hurt.

 For example, in 2013 an ABC reality show called NY Med filmed two real hospital patients without their consent.
 When one of the patients actually died during filming, the OCR determined the film crew was wrongfully given complete access to the hospital, creating an environment where protecting personal health information was impossible.
 The hospital was forced to pay a $2.2 million settlement for not following HIPAA guidelines.